thecharlescastro/Sorting-Algorithms/README.md

-# Sorting Algorithms Homework with Bubble Sort, Merge Sort, Quick Sort and Java Sort.Arrays and shows the time (seconds)  how fast each of these compiles.
+# Sorting Algorithms Homework with Bubble Sort, Merge Sort, Quick Sort and Java Arrays.sort().
+Also, it shows the time (seconds) how fast each of these compiles.